pupilfirst/pupilfirst/docs/README.md

 This is the documentation for the PupilFirst LMS.
 Use the navigation bar to the left to browse topics.

+## Organization of the Documentation

+This documentation is written from the perspective of three tasks that correspond to [the three roles in PupilFirst](/user_roles): _administration_, _coaching_, and _learning_.
+Given that you're looking at the documentation for the PupilFirst platform, it's most likely that you're a _school admin_ (you're our student!), so _administration_ is what we're going to focus on primarly.
+Major concepts will be explained from an admin's perspective, with specialized documentation for coaches and students for their exclusive spaces.

+## Quickstart

+When you sign up for the hosted PupilFirst service, you can take the course _"How to teach online with PupilFirst"_ in your own school.
+This course is designed to quickly familiarize new admins with the platform and its many features.
+This documentation also acts as an expanded version of the content in the course.

 ## Open-Source Project

 PupilFirst is an open-source project.
 You can find the [platform's codebase on Github](https://git.pupilfirst.com).
 The project’s overall goal is to make modern tooling available in the field of education, and to do so in a manner that promotes effective techniques for improving student outcome.